Bloute History, Family Crest & Coats of Arms

-Welsh name of old Celtic origin.
+The surname Bloute is a Welsh name of old Celtic origin.
 The surname is from the well-known Welsh personal name Lloyd.
 The surname Bloute features the distinctive Welsh patronymic prefix "ab-" which means "son of."
 The original form of the name was "Ab-Lloyd," which evolved into "Ap-Llud" and then "Blud."
-CITATION[CLOSE]

 Early Origins of the Bloute family